Button to scroll to the top of the page.

 Current research projects that are underway include:

 1. Beaufort Sea Alaska, The Beaufort Lagoon Ecosystems LTER (Cycle II) (2023-2028).
 The second cycle of this exceptional multi-disciplinary project incorporates ecological, biological, physical, and chemical components of the first coastal LTER in the Arctic.
 The program is focused on the lagoon systems spanning across the Beaufort Sea coast.
 I am the Project Leader with co-team lead Jim McClelland, now at MBL at Woods Hole.
 Funding Source: National Science Foundation (NSF).
+Graduate student lead: Mathea Kurtz-Shaw.
 Renewal funded!
 For more information see https://ble.lternet.edu; https://www.nsf.gov/news/news_summ.jsp?cntn_id=191300&org=NSF&from=news.

-5. Southwestern Gulf Coast, Texas: Landscape Monitoring and Biological Indicators for Seagrass Conservation in Texas coastal Waters (2011-2026).
+4. Southwestern Gulf Coast, Texas: A Coastwide High Resolution Seagrass Map for Texas and Landscape Monitoring and Biological Indicators for Seagrass Conservation (2011-2027).
 Our lab is directing the implementation of a state-wide seagrass monitoring program based on analyses of the water column and seagrass condition criteria specific to the major estuarine lagoon systems in Texas.
+Recent funding includes a supplement to use modern satellite imagery (Worldview 3) and open-source image classification algorithms to map the current extent and distribution of seagrasses on the Texas coast, particularly from Mission-Aransas Estuary to Port Isabel (97% statewide seagrass coverage).
 Funding sources: Mission-Aransas NERR, NPS (National Park Service), Coastal Bend Bays and Estuaries Program, and the Texas General Land Office Coastal Management Program (GLO CMP).
-Graduate Student Leads: Kyle Capistrant-Fossa and Sofia Armada Tapia.
+Graduate Student Leads: Kyle Capistrant-Fossa, Sofia Armada Tapia, and Anastasia Canu.
 For more information see: www.texasseagrass.org

-7. South Texas Gulf Coast: Use of Historical Data to Assess Climate Change Effects on Marsh Vegetation: Nueces Delta.
+6. South Texas Gulf Coast: Use of Historical Data to Assess Climate Change Effects on Marsh Vegetation: Nueces Delta (2023-present).
 The overarching goal of this work is to quantify the impacts of climatic drivers, namely drought and sea level rise, on the ecological integrity of the Nueces Delta.
 We will use a two-phase approach, focused on data exploration and mining and related field sampling (Task 2).
 The second year will involve mapping, data synthesis, analysis and outreach/education.
 Overall, this project contributes to our understanding of the quantitative relationships between the physical and biotic parameters that ultimately control marsh health, carbon burial, and resilience under climate change scenarios.
 Funding source: Coastal Bend Bays and Estuaries Program (CBBEP).
-Graduate Student Lead: Berit Batterton
+Graduate Student Leads: Berit Batterton and Margaret